ben-mulhern/shithead-rules/rules.md

 If there is no card at the top of the play pile - e.g. because it's the first turn of the game, or the last player had to pick up the play pile, then any card (except a 3) is a playable card.

+Note that despite the special property of the 7 card, it must still be played in sequence, and can only be played after cards with equal or lower value.

 ```
 Example:
 Player 2 plays an 8.